HOW DO YOU PICK A BRAKE PAD?

 The 4 critical considerations when choosing new brake pads are Price, Performance, Noise, and Durability.
 Price is self-explanatory; Performance is how well they stop; Noise is how loud they are; and Durability is how long they last including how well they prevent heat transfer to the other parts of the brake system, which can damage them.

-Organic brake pads are the cheapest, they’re average noise level, they have low performance, and they tend not to cause much damage to the braking system.
+Organic brake pads are the cheapest, they’re an average noise level, they have low performance, and they tend not to cause much damage to the braking system.
 A good all-around choice for most drivers.

 Metallic brake pads are moderately expensive, they tend to be the noisiest, but they also brake well.
 However, they are worst on the braking system, and if used under harsh conditions can cause damage like rotor warping (typically only under extremes though).